-Chisun Lee serves as senior counsel in the Brennan Center's Democracy Program, where she works to advance money-in-politics reform and voting rights.
+Chisun Lee serves as Deputy Director in the Brennan Center's Election Reform Program, where she works to advance money-in-politics reform and voting rights.
 She leads and produces legislative campaigns, research reports, and public advocacy initiatives and is an adjunct professor at NYU School of Law.

 Lee has authored or coauthored several nationally recognized reports, along with op-eds in outlets such as the New York Times and the Atlantic.
 She has provided policy advice to lawmakers across the country and delivered testimony and briefings before federal and state legislators.

 Lee returned to the Brennan Center in 2013, after having served as counsel five years earlier.
 In the interim, she represented indigent criminal defendants in New York City’s federal courts and covered legal issues as a staff reporter for ProPublica, the Pulitzer Prize–winning investigative news organization.
 At ProPublica she scrutinized voter fraud claims, the Guantánamo detentions, scientific evidence standards, and wrongful convictions, winning numerous awards.
 Her ProPublica projects were copublished by the New York Times, Washington Post, NPR, the National Law Journal, and PBS Frontline, among other outlets.

 Prior to joining the Brennan Center in 2007, Lee served as a law clerk to the Honorable Gerard E. Lynch in the U.S. District Court for the Southern District of New York.
 She received her JD in 2006 from Harvard Law School.